44+ Awesome Uses for Beeswax

 And, if you want more of a folk-art look check out the Blackened Beeswax Christmas Ornaments.
 You can control the amount of color you want to add.

-Another great holiday tradition is the use of diy luminaires.
-You can create beautiful handmade Beeswax luminaires or lanterns to create soft lighting for the dinner table or other event.
+Another great holiday tradition is the use of DIY luminaires.
+You can create beautiful handmade beeswax luminaires or lanterns to create soft lighting for the dinner table or other event.

 Uses in the Cosmetic Industry

-Many people love to create handmade lotions and potions.
+Widely used in cosmetic products such as eye makeup and lipstick, the flexibility of beeswax lends well to many commercial products.
+However, many of us love to create handmade lotions and potions.
 Beeswax Alchemy is one of my favorite books.
 It has many natural wax recipes to try.

 One of the beauties of this natural wax is that it never spoils.
 Store it in a place that does not experience hot temperatures and it will be there for you to use whenever you are ready.